mpipet/styx/README.md

 ## TODO

-- Close connections open for writing on log deletion (errorHandler in fanin, ErrClosed)
 - Change ReadRecordsTCP to Consumer and WriteRecordsTCP to Producer, control parameters with options
-- Check open Websockets behaviour in case of log deletion and server shudown
-- Restore count and follow params on Websocket read endpoint, impact code examples
+- Document config.toml

 - Should we send an error EOF on WS and TCP endpoints or only close the connection ?
+- Sent close message with error code on WS in case of error
+- Close connections open for writing on log deletion (errorHandler in fanin, ErrClosed)
+- Check global open Websockets behaviour in case of log deletion and server shudown

-- Add buffer size configs in WS Upgrader (server/logs_routes/util.go:59, https://pkg.go.dev/github.com/gorilla/websocket#Upgrader)
+x Close connections open for writing on server shutdown x Restore count and follow params on Websocket read endpoint, impact code examples x Gracefuly close WS connections (https://github.com/gorilla/websocket/issues/448) x Add buffer size configs in WS Upgrader (server/logs_routes/util.go:59, https://pkg.go.dev/github.com/gorilla/websocket#Upgrader)
-- Gracefuly close WS connections (https://github.com/gorilla/websocket/issues/448)